DEPARTMENT OF Environmental Biology

 The courses associated with this major reflect the interdisciplinary and holistic nature of conservation biology.
 After obtaining a foundation in basic sciences communication, and general education subjects, students learn the evolutionary and ecological forces that have generated the patterns of biodiversity around us.

 A focus not only on biological diversity but also on the intrinsic valuation of nature is what distinguishes conservation biology.

 Conservation Biology Degree Outcomes

-Placement rates are high in the areas of fisheries science, wetland science, limnology, marine biology, and oceanography.
+Placement rates are high in the areas of consulting, wetland science, conservation planning, environmental outreach and education, and field research.
 Jobs are available with federal and state agencies, research institutions, private consulting firms and nongovernmental organizations, both locally and internationally.